VanAndelInstitute/lambdaR/README.md

 sudo yum -y install emacs-nox
 ```

 Lambda copies the layer contents into `/opt`, so we will install things there to begin with (otherwise, R will get confused).
 You will need to update your .bashrc so that the tools we build can find eachother.
+You should do this as root
+as we will need these variables available later when installing R packages as root.
 Here is how I have my .bashrc configured (probably some of these lines are superfluous):

 ```
 export PATH="$PATH:/opt/bin:/opt/lib:/opt/R/bin"